Khelechy/pearbook/README.md

 ﻿# PearBook

-A distributed expense tracker proof-of-concept demonstrating Conflict-Free Replicated Data Types (CRDTs) in a peer-to-peer network using Kademlia DHT, built for research on eventual consistency and the CAP theorem.
+An offline first distributed expense tracker proof-of-concept demonstrating Conflict-Free Replicated Data Types (CRDTs) in a peer-to-peer network using Kademlia DHT, built for research on eventual consistency and the CAP theorem.

 ## Overview